shadesframework/synthetic/README.md

 2022-03-01 07:53:37 [com.shadesframework.shadesdata.Synthetic.generate:45] INFO data set (order) generated and stored
 ```

-The datasets will be generated in the location pointed to by storage.pointer property of each entity.
+The datasets will be generated in the location pointed to by 'storage.pointer' property of each entity synth file.

-There is one example to showcase storing generated data in database (see testdbdataset.synth for jdbc configuration)
+There is one example to showcase storing of generated data in the database (see testdbdataset.synth for jdbc configuration)

 You can also use this library for data generation for your unit testing.
 Just provide the necessary .synth files in the classpath and call Synthetic.generate() from your test case initializations.